hschletz/Braintacle/INSTALL.md

 -----------------------

 Backing up the database before conversion is strongly recommended.
-Run schema-manager.php as documented above; it should be able to convert the database.
+Run database-manager.php as documented above; it should be able to convert the database.